rjnares/band-site-demo/README.md

-# Gorillaz Band Website - Demo
+# Band Website - Demo

 Simple website created with HTML, CSS, and JavaScript as a proof of concept